tgm-team/tgm/docs/tutorials/hook_tutorial.md

 Hooks declare the following information

-- `requires`: Set of attributes that the hook needs to exist on the batch
+- `requires: Set[str]`: Names of attributes that the hook needs to exist on the batch
-- `produces`: Set of attributes that the hook adds to the batch
+- `produces: Set[str]`: Names of attributes that the hook adds to the batch
-- `has_state`: A boolean flag to denote whether the hook stores state internally
+- `has_state: bool`: A flag to denote whether the hook stores state internally

 Note:

 - `StatelessHook`: only transforms the batch, no internal state (`has_state = False`)
-- `StatelefullHook`: maintains internal state, (`has_state = False`)
+- `StatefulHook`: maintains internal state, (`has_state = True`)

 ### Built-in Hooks

-TGM ships with several commonly used hooks for temporal graph learning.

-The table bellow summarizes them:
+TGM ships with several commonly used hooks.
+The table below summarizes them:

 | Hook Name                    | Type      | `requires` | `produces`                           | Description                                                                                          |
 | ---------------------------- | --------- | ---------- | ------------------------------------ | ---------------------------------------------------------------------------------------------------- |